datadistillr/ddr_public_docs/docs/sql-reference/sql-intro.md

 ## **Querying Data**

-The `SELECT` **-** Extracts data from a data source.
-A data source can be an excel, CSV, json, api.
+`SELECT` **-** Extracts data from a data source.
+A data source can be an uploaded file (xls, csv, json, etc.), or an externally connected source such as a database, cloud storage, or an API.

 When we are asking for data, we use a select statement.

-If we want to return the whole table, we use a *; if we wish to use specific columns from a table, you give the name of those columns.
+- To return the whole table, use a `*`
+- To return specific columns from a table, use the name(s) of those columns

 You can also do simple calculations within the select clause.

 ```sql
 --Display all available fields in the dataset